Poilon/graphql-rails-api/README.md

 # Graphql Rails Api
 `graphql-rails-api` is a wrapper around [graphql-ruby](https://graphql-ruby.org/) for rails application.
-It describe easily your graphql API in a domain driven design way.
+It describes easily your graphql API in a domain driven design way.

-The main purpose of this gem is to earn time providing :
+The main purpose of this gem is to earn time providing:
 - A normalized code architecture by mapping graphql resources to the active record models
-- A global graphql service to directly perform crud operations through mutation
+- A global graphql service to directly perform crud mutations
-- A set of generators to create or update graphql resource files when creating or modifing a model
+- A set of generators to create or modify graphql resource and active record model at the same time

 ### Notes
 Only postgresql adapter is maintained.
 Only model using uuid as identifier are compatible with generated migrations right now.
-A model User will be created during installation
+A model User will be created during installation.

 ## Installation